Office of Undergraduate Research Undergraduate research will set you apart.

 • Fellowships are open to students in every major and of every classification (freshman, sophomore, junior, or senior.)

-• All students applying for a fellowship in the College of Engineering must submit a letter of intent.
-Learn more about this requirement and submit your letter of intent to the College of Engineering's Auburn Undergraduate Research Fellowship Program.
+• Engineering Students: All students applying for a fellowship in the College of Engineering must submit a brief email of intent to Apply for the Fellowship by December 16th to ferguje@auburn.edu.

 How to Apply